techidaily/site-facebook/source/_posts/facebook-logging-you-out-randomly-7-ways-to-fix-it.md

 ## 1\.
 Ensure Facebook Isn't Facing Technical Difficulties

  First, you should ensure that the issue isn't caused by a technical difficulty on Facebook's end.
-For that, go to[DownDetector's official website](https://downdetector.com/) and search for "Facebook" in the search bar in the top right of the screen.
+For that, go to [DownDetector's official website](https://downdetector.com/) and search for "Facebook" in the search bar in the top right of the screen.

  Look at the outage graph displayed on the website over the past 24 hours.
 If the reported issues are too high, Facebook might be experiencing technical issues.
-To confirm the outage, visit[Facebook's Twitter handle](https://twitter.com/facebook) and look for any announcements.
+To confirm the outage, visit [Facebook's Twitter handle](https://twitter.com/facebook) and look for any announcements.

  If the problem comes from Facebook's backend, you can wait until it is resolved.
 However, if the problem only affects you, start applying the following fixes...